jezza64/jbnotes/Python_general.md

 ### Adding a module to site packages:

-Setuptools module in standard library has the tools to add / remove from site packages.
+Setup tools module in standard library has the tools to add / remove from site packages.

 1. Create a distribution description (identifies the module.
 Create a